trojan-gfw/trojan/docs/authenticator.md

 # Authenticator

 Trojan servers can authenticate users according to not only passwords in the config file but also entries in a MySQL (MariaDB) database.
-To turn this functionality on, set `enabled` field in the MySQL config to `true` and correctly configure the server address and credentials, etc:
+To turn this functionality on, set `enabled` field in the MySQL config to `true` and correctly configure the server address and credentials,if you enable ssl connect to database you need fill the cafile(sure you can use 3rd-party trusted ca file in debian just like this "cafile":"/etc/ssl/certs/ca-certificates.crt", https://mariadb.com/kb/en/certificate-creation-with-openssl/#creating-a-certificate-authority-private-key-and-certificate) and tls_version(if have many tls version you need seprate them with comma like this "tls_version":"TLSv1.2,TLSv1.3"), etc:

 ```json
 "mysql": {